matvore/hesokuri/README.md

 establish a connection to `192.168.0.4`.

 ###Run
-If you are running from source, switch to the directory containing Hesokuri and run `lein run`.
-If you are running from the precompiled jar and it is located at some path `HESOKURI_JAR`, simply run `java -cp HESOKURI_JAR hesokuri.main`
+To run, switch to the directory containing the Hesokuri source and run `lein run`.

 ###Web interface
 You can go to <http://localhost:8080> in a web browser on any peer to see the